 The Heir of the Dragon

-She couldn’t bring herself to turn her father’s offer down after seeing that, as much as it might have worried her.
+Elly couldn’t bring herself to turn the offer down after seeing that.

-So now, here she was -trapped on a platform with the other students leaving from Stormstar, the capital city of Saekoria, finding herself headed towards an uncertain future with an ache in her breast and a shiver down her spine.
+So now, here she was- trapped on a platform with the other students leaving from Stormstar, the capital city of Saekoria, headed towards an uncertain future with an ache in her breast and a shiver down her spine.
 She shifted her weight from one leg to the other, anxiously awaiting… what, exactly?
 She didn’t know what to hope, or expect, all she knew was-

 Elly gulped.
 It really was amazing.
-She had seen the sky trains flying past her window in the distance many times, and heard the whistles as they stopped in town to pick up passengers, but having never even left Stormstar before, let alone the large island it stood on, she had never seen one this close.
+She had seen the sky trains from her window many times, but she had never seen one this close.
 The size of those wings!
-They were enormous, far larger than those of the birds that sometimes would land on her windowsill.
-And they would have to be to carry such heavy-looking cars, no matter how much magic may have been used to keep the train afloat.
+They were enormous, far larger than any bird.
+They would have to be to carry such heavy-looking cars, no matter how much magic they used.

-The train made its turn to pull into the station, and slid even closer, steam billowing out of the top.
-Another flap of the wings from one of the cars sent a gust of wind up through the crowd, nearly blowing over the students who had stepped over the platform line to get a closer look.
-The wind hit Elly in the face as well and nearly knocked the hood of her cloak off, but she clutched it tightly in her fingers and pulled it a little further over her face to avoid being seen.
-Her other hand held her bag tightly, terrified at the thought of it actually being knocked away.
-All of her stuff would fall out, and then while she scrambled to pick it up, everyone would point and laugh at her, and that would be how she started her first year at her new school, labeled as the clumsy girl who had caused a ruckus on the platform like she had never seen a train up close before.
-(Which she hadn’t)
+The train made its turn to pull into the station, spewing steam like a hose.
+Another flap sent a gust of wind up through the crowd, nearly blowing over the students who had crossed platform line for a closer look.
+Elly was buffeted and nearly lost her cloak.
+She held on, pulling it further over her face to avoid being seen.
+Her other hand clutched her bag tightly, afraid of making a fool of herself in front of everyone.
+They would point and laugh at her, and that would be how she started her first year at her new school, labeled as the clumsy girl who had caused a ruckus on the platform like she had never seen a train up close before.
+Which she hadn’t.

 Although, she bitterly reminded herself, that would still be better than being-